 The general ethos of Ashton is for pupils to be given as many opportunities to achieve to their academic potential, whilst also experiencing as many other facets of school life as possible.
 Whilst an element of routine and structure is a necessity in community living Ashton House retains a relaxed and happy atmosphere.
 Ashton House has between 50 and 60 boarders at any time, aged between 13 and 18.
-Situated on the Bay View site, it consists of two buildings; Ashton House and Ashton Annexe.
-Both buildings have a range of bedrooms, amenities, recreation rooms and a kitchen for the use of the boys.
+Situated on the Bay View site, it consists of two buildings; Ashton House and Ashton Annexe with the latter housing some of the Sixth Form boarders.
+Both buildings have a range of bedrooms, amenities, recreation rooms with pool tables, TVs and pianos and a kitchen for the use of the boys.
 Whichever building boys are in they are fully involved in the House community.

 A rolling programme of refurbishment and development ensures that the excellent appearance is maintained (Ofsted)

-When pupils join Ashton in the Year 10 they are located in the main house under my supervision.
+When pupils join Ashton in Year 9 they are located in the main house under the Housemaster’s supervision.
 There is a gradual increase in independence as the pupils get older.
-The smaller community in the Annexe provides a good working environment and is supervised by the resident Annexe Housemaster.
-In the Sixth Form, pupils may be located in either the house or the annexe, dependent upon numbers and preferences.
-Whenever possible Sixth Form pupils are given a single room, with Upper Sixth Formers given priority.
+The smaller community in the Annexe provides a good working environment and is supervised by the resident Assistant Housemaster.
+In Years 9, 10 and 11 boys share rooms with the majority being in twin rooms.
+In the Sixth Form all boys are given a single study room.

 There is a very homely atmosphere in the Sixth Form Boarding House (Boarding parent)